SCIENTIFIC NAME: Circus maurus

 ACTION TO SAVE OUR BLACK HARRIERS

-Partnering with the Overberg Lowlands Conservation Trust to protect Black Harrier habitat is a vital step to help these beautiful birds.
+Partnering with the Overberg Renosterveld Conservation Trust to protect Black Harrier habitat is a vital step to help these beautiful birds.
 The Trust and the OCG work to raise awareness with farming communities, to help protect Black Harriers.

 THE IUCN RED LIST OF THREATENED SPECIES/RED DATA BOOK OF BIRDS OF SOUTH AFRICA: